grahamgilbert/terraform-aws-munki-repo/README.md

 (Be sure to substitute your actual munki_bucket_id for `<munki_bucket_id>` -- unless you've changed things in `main.tf` it will be "munki-s3-bucket")

 Now it's just a matter of configuring your Munki clients to connect to your new repo.
 The [Munki wiki](https://github.com/munki/munki/wiki/Using-Basic-Authentication#configuring-the-clients-to-use-a-password) covers configuring the clients to use BasicAuthentication using the username and password you've chosen.
-Be sure also to set Munki's `SoftwareRepoURL` to "https://<cloudfront_url>" where you substitute the cloudfront_url you retreived earlier.
+Be sure also to set Munki's `SoftwareRepoURL` to "https://<cloudfront_url>" where you substitute the cloudfront_url you retrieved earlier.